Bay Bridge Pinball Ruleset v3.0

 2.5.2.
 The player is not on any other team’s Active Roster;

 2.5.3.
-Substitute players cannot play more matches in a week than any member of the Gameday Roster; and
+Substitute players cannot play more matches in a week than any (nonrestricted) members present from the team’s Active Roster; and

 2.5.4.
 Once a player has subbed 4 times during the season for a team, then that is the only team they may play for in the playoffs.

 3.1.
 Each team will have a home location.
 Their schedule will consist of half of their matches at their home location and half of their matches at another team’s location.
 In order to host a team, a location must have a minimum of 3 machines (ideally 4 or more) and be available for play on Tuesday nights.
 Locations can host more than one team.
-The schedule will be designed so those teams aren’t both home in the same week.
+The schedule will be designed so those teams aren’t both home in the same week (there may be some weeks with two matches at the same venue if enough teams share venues that this can’t be avoided).

 4.1.
 Prematch: Captains meet to confirm their Gameday Rosters for the night and confirm which games are available for play.
 Both captains must agree to remove a game from play.